crispyCrusader/demoBot/README.md

 The admin role is created if it does not exist in the server, and this will allow you to select moderators you trust in the server.

 The command prefix is what starts the command.
 For my server, this prefix is "!d".
-Example command is "!d presence <custom presence>".
+Example command is "!d presence //custom presence//".

 The presence is a custom description that appears below the bot's profile in the member list.
 It appears in the form of "Playing / Watching / Streaming / Listening
   'custom desc.' "